Cost segregation: A tax strategy for real estate owners

 Cost segregation studies have increased in popularity with middle market companies and small business owners who own real estate.
 We explore the potential benefits and risks of this tax planning tool.

-What is a cost segregation study?
+What is a cost segregation study and how does it work?

 Cost segregation (“cost seg”) studies are analyses of building costs for the purpose of identifying and quantifying business property eligible for accelerated depreciation for tax reporting purposes.
 They are essentially a tax savings and cash flow planning tool, typically utilized by businesses that acquire or construct commercial buildings and other real estate property.